izzyreal/vmpc-docs/getting_started.rst

 Audio buffer size
 ^^^^^^^^^^^^^^^^^
+Keep the buffer size as low as possible.
 You generally want to keep the buffer size at 512 samples or below.
 The bigger the buffer size, the bigger the latency, meaning a bigger delay between triggering a pad and hearing its sound.
 On the other hand, if the buffer is too small, your audio will sound glitchy or garbled.

 Below is an overview of the smallest buffer sizes that still work well on most modern systems: